shanshs/Team-Pigeon/docs/final.md

 The algorithm can be interpreted as this:
 (Updated Q Value) --> (Current Q Value) + (Learning Rate)[Reward + (Discount Rate)*(Max Expected Reward)- (Current Q Value)]

-We used DQN learning to train our agent:
+We used several different algorithmic approaches ranging from DQN learning and PPO to train our agent:

+For one of our DQN approaches:

 ```
 For each episode: